-Effective Date: Applies to on-campus professional master's students entering fall 2020 and after
+Effective Date: Applies to on-campus professional master’s students entering Duke for the first time for graduate work in fall 2020 and after

 Program: Concurrent Degree Programs